Who buys franchises and why should I buy one?

 A study conducted by the International Franchise Association pinpointed the typical franchise buyer.
-Franchise buyers will come from all walks of life, educational and economic backgrounds, although some of the typical traits are the following:
+Franchise buyers come from all walks of life, education and economic backgrounds, although some typical traits are as follows:

 - Between 35 and 55 years old